simplyandyg/everythingschoolforgot/posts/writing-ideas.md

 What are the absolute most important things someone should know about life?

+Letter to my kids:
+I originally started this project to teach you so many of the things I have read about.
+I wanted to teach you things so that you could be successful.
+But that's not the most important thing in life.
+More than anything I want you to be happy, and more than that I want you to be content.
+I want you to live a life YOU can look at now and in 50 years and be happy with.
+I want you to be able to chase the things you want while also being grateful for and appreciating the things you have.

 If you could only teach someone 5 things.
 What would you teach them?

 Stop and smell the roses.
 Learn to appreciate what you have